Generic Name: Allopurinol Tablets (al oh PURE i nole)

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Signs of kidney problems like unable to pass urine, change in how much urine is passed, blood in the urine, or a big weight gain.

 - Pain when passing urine.

 - Back pain, belly pain, or blood in the urine.
 May be signs of a kidney stone.

 - Eye irritation.

-- Liver problems have happened with this medicine.
+- Liver problems have happened with this medicine (allopurinol tablets).
 Sometimes, liver problems have not gone back to normal after this medicine (allopurinol tablets) was stopped.
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.